zengjixiang/jina/docs/concepts/serving/executor/serve.md

   - executor.py
 ```

-This simply points Jina to our file and Executor class.
+This simply points Jina-serve to our file and Executor class.
 Now we can run the command:

 ```bash
 jina executor --uses my-exec.yml --port 12345